jdcloudcom/en/documentation/Elastic-Compute/JCS-for-Kubernetes/Best-Practices/Deploy-Applications/Deploy-PV.md

 II.
-Use JD Cloud Cloud Disk Service to define dynamic storage
+Use JD Cloud cloud disk to define dynamic storage

 When the static PVs in the cluster do not match the new PersistentVolumeClaim, the cluster may try to create volumes for PVC dynamically.